Student Code of Conduct

 - Intruders or trespassers –ALL visitors to the school must first report to the office

 It is expected students, staff and parents are to support a learning environment where attire is appropriate, and not offensive to others.
 Clothing worn to school should be appropriate for the weather, allow freedom of movement, images and writing on clothing should be respectful and should not display any negative or inappropriate messages.
-At the discretion of individual teachers, hats will or will not be permitted in the classroom setting and in shared spaces.

 Note: It is expected that students who choose to bring personal belongings to school understand that the school staff are NOT responsible for lost or stolen items.